fabiobdalmeida/muda_imagem_9_16/README.md

 # Image Resizer 9:16

-Python script to automatically adjust images to a 9:16 aspect ratio
+Python script to automatically adjust images to a 9:16 aspect ratio.

 ## How to Use